Barkerprooks/favigen/readme.md

 # favigen
 ## A stackoverflow special

-Use this simple bash script to generate a .ico file\
+Use this simple imagemagick wrapper to generate a .ico file\
 ```ImageMagick must be installed```